 The Government shall provide information to show the frequency and number of air links between the host city and major international airports in North America, Europe, Asia, Latin America and Africa.
 Excellent urban public transport in the host city is also very important.

 A range of hotel accommodation will be required.
 The Government shall ensure that about [number to be provided in call for bids] rooms in hotels or residences close to the Venue is available for the Event in the three to five star categories at competitive prices within a one-hour travel time from the venue by bus, train or car.
 The Host Country shall confirm it would make a block booking on behalf of the ITU for [number to be provided in call for bids] rooms at or below corporate rates, to be managed by the ITU-appointed official travel agency.
-And the host country shall ensure that no minimum stay will be mandatory at the hotels.
+The host country shall ensure that no minimum stay will be mandatory at the hotels. [reason for change: editorial improvement]

 The Government shall ensure that restaurants in sufficient number, ranging from inexpensive to expensive, are located in close vicinity of the Venue.